What are the Differences Between CPI and DPI of Mouse?

 You should not merely aim for higher CPI and DPI ratings since you never require great precision or sensitivity, for example, when using Google Docs or browsing the internet.
 You wouldn’t enjoy a slight prod sending the pointer flying across the screen.

-dpi of mouse explained
+DPI of mouse explained

 DPI vs CPI Difference